 She cupped his chin in her hand and said, “Look at me, Husky.”

-Husky suddenly seemed to snap to, but he did not look at Greer.
+Husky suddenly seemed to snap to, but he did not look at Ingrid.

 His eyes jerked toward the corner of the lab.
 “It has escaped!” he called, his voice raw and frightened.

-Ryan had made peanut butter sandwiches and brought out a bag of chips, which the team munched on in intervals.
+Charlie had made peanut butter sandwiches and brought out a bag of chips, which the team munched on in intervals.
+They sipped some leftover pumpkin ale without the usual Friday night beer-drinking gusto.
 They were all hungry but too distracted to eat much.
 Not only were they in a remote area in the middle of nowhere, but something or someone was out there and the crew had no way to reach anyone else.
 The generators could not fix the network or phone lines, which had also gone down with the power.

-“I saw a dead wolf in the corner of Cabin 3’s lab.
-Then it was gone.”
+“I saw a dead wolf in the corner of Cabin 3’s lab.”

 “No, before that.
 Yesterday.
 I want you and AJ to think hard about everything you might have seen up on the river.”

 AJ broke in.
 He was a tall, skinny black man with a goofy smile, and he wore a Chicago Bears sweatshirt.
 That was his team.
 “We went over to the river around nine in the morning and took some sample measurements of the trees behind the river.
-Dug into the snow, which was only an inch or so then, to take soil samples.
+Dug into the snow, which was only a few inches in the valley, to take soil samples.
 We did all the usual measurements.
 River width, bank width, depth.
 That kind of thing.
 Husky stepped in some shit on the river bank, and he called me over to show me the piles of scat on the rocky beach.
 Ten piles in a radius of twenty feet.
-We figured wolves had done it, but we checked around and there were no other signs of wolves.
-No matted vegetation, nothing.
-I guess that was weird, but not impossible.
+We figured wolves had done it, even though it was unusual.
+We checked around briefly, but saw nothing else out of the ordinary.
 The wolves might have just made it one of their food stops.
 The river has great Steelhead, you know.
-It was just weird, but hey, we’re not the ones studying the fauna, so we took some scat samples to Ryan and Greer.”
+It was just weird to see a wolf restroom stop, but hey, we’re not the ones studying the fauna, so we took some scat samples to Charlie and Ingrid.”

 Husky said, “It’s too late to go back to that morning.
 I honestly thought someone moved the scat there.
 I mean, who does that though?
-We didn’t see any footprints leading in or out of the area, but we weren’t really looking.”
+We didn’t see any footprints leading in or out of the area, but we weren’t really looking as closely at that as we could have been at the time.”

-Sayid continued.
-He was the only one standing.
-“Greer, remind me again of your theories?
+Sayid was the only one standing and continued, “Ingrid, remind me again of your theories?
 And why haven’t you communicated this stuff back to anyone before tonight?”

 “Jesus, Sayid, I only just found out.
-Ryan and I went into the lab this morning and found the scat sample.
-We checked, figured it was wolves, and put it aside to catch up on our other work.
-Ryan wanted to get some other samples out of the freezer later and noticed our mother wolf was gone.
+Charlie and I went into the lab this morning and found the scat sample.
+We looked at it, figured it was wolves, and put it aside to catch up on our other work.
+Charlie wanted to get some other samples out of the freezer later and noticed our mother wolf was gone.
 We didn’t know what the fuck so figured we’d ask everyone tonight.
 I got back to looking more at the scat later and found that it contained human heart.
-Ryan and I were both a little disturbed, with that and the missing wolf.
-By that time, the storm had broken out, we figured we’d lose power, and had already lost communications.
+Charlie and I were both a little disturbed by that and the missing wolf.
+By that time, the storm had broken out; we figured we’d lose power and had already lost communications.
 We planned to talk tonight with everyone.
 We had to finish our work before everything went down, you know.”

 AJ broke in.
 “It’s called anthropophagy, and it’s not unheard of, just really abnormal, but hey, anthropologist Marvin Harris had some theories that the reason the Aztecs ate hearts was because it was stock full of protein, and protein in the diet ensured successful civilizations.”

 “They still sometimes practiced cannibalism,” AJ argued.
 “Even though Harris’s theories never became popular, he was probably right to some degree.
 I’m just trying to figure out why these things ate human hearts.
 For a practical reason?
-Because they have some strange beliefs?”
+Or because they have some strange beliefs?”

 By the look on his face, it was clear that Sayid agreed.
 He just wasn’t satisfied.
 “Tell me again, Husky, you are sure you saw that wolf from the freezer in your lab?
 Then it was just gone?”